 Anchor Set Size (RQ5).
 We examined the effect of anchor set size by manipulating the percentage of blocks specified as the anchors.
 Lee and colleagues (2021) did not study this beyond determining the minimum amount (20%) for model convergence in their study.
 We tested anchor block sets of 20% and 30%.
 For example, in the five-trait 20% condition this meant that four of the blocks are constrained equal across groups.

 Model-Misspecification (RQ6).
-In the free-baseline approach applied to FC data, in this study a model misspecification is when a DIF block is used in the anchor set.
-We manipulated the amount of misspecification by varying the percent of DIF blocks included in the anchor set.
+In this study a model misspecification is when a DIF block is used in the anchor set.
+We manipulated the amount of misspecification for the free-baseline conditions by varying the percent of DIF blocks included in the anchor set.
 0%, 50%, or 100% of the total anchor blocks will have DIF.
 For example, in the 20% anchor set condition for five-traits there were four blocks in the anchor.
 In the 50% DIF in anchor set condition, two of these blocks contained DIF.
 There is little existing research from which we can base our decisions here, thus we tested a situation where the model was properly specified (0%), had some misspecification (50%), or was completely misspecified (100%).
 In all conditions, the percentage of blocks with DIF present remained constant regardless of the percent of DIF blocks in the anchor.
 For example, in the 40% blocks with DIF present condition for five traits, there were always eight DIF blocks on the test even as the number of DIF blocks in the anchor increased.

 As the constrained-baseline approach constrains all but one block in each analysis, this condition and all other analysis factors are not applicable.
 This resulted in 288 conditions (2x2x2x2x3x2x3) for the free-baseline approach and 48 (2x2x2x2x3) conditions for the constrained-baseline approach.
 A summary of these conditions is in Table 2.